astampoulis/website-source/content/blog/makam-tutorial-01.md

 `( syntax.def_toplevel_js expr ).
 ```

-Let's try parsing and pretty-printing out.
+Let's try out parsing and pretty-printing.
 We will use the `syntax.run` predicate, which does
 either of these two depending on its arguments:

 ```makam